reswitched/reswitched.github.io/discord.md

 1. **#toolchain-development**: A channel for discussion of Switch homebrew toolchain development.
 1. **#cfw-development**: A channel for discussion of custom firmware development, and development of custom firmware bikeshed discussions.
-1. **#commits**: A channel that lists new commits to ReSwitched projects (that have the Discord webhook enabled).
+1. **#github**: A channel that lists new commits, issues, PR and comments to ReSwitched projects.
 Read-only.

 ### Meta